 Part of the reason why small business debt collection is better left to the professional debt collection agency is a federal regulation called the FDCPA, which is enforced by the Federal Trade Commission (FTC).
 The rule stands for the Fair Debt Collection Practices Act, and it was signed into law to protect consumers from unfair debt collection practices.

 This post will provide you with what you need to know about the FDCPA as it relates to small business debt collection and the relationship between companies and their third-party partners.
+Private lenders for personal loans Canada is dedicated to connecting you with the most reputable lenders with low rates and no upfront fees.

 Small Business Debt Collection and FDCPA Rules